wsjcpp/wsjcpp-core/README.md

 ## Logger (WSJCppLog)

-* Output will be collored for console, but for file color will be missing.
+* Output will be collored for console, but color will be missing for files.
-* Functions is safe thread.
+* Functions are safe thread.
-* Logger have a log-rotate (every 51000 seconds / every day)
+* Logger supports a log rotation (every 51000 seconds / every day)
 * WSJCppLog::throw_err - will be generate `throw std::runtime_error(sMessage);`
 * std::vector<std::string> WSJCppLog::getLastLogMessages() - last 50 records from log

-In main your need init logger first.
+In main() you need to init logger first.

 ```
 #include <wsjcpp_core.h>